 Example

-Converge sees both users coming from www.google.com, but based on the gclid parameter that Google Ads attaches to the URl for each click, we know the first one came from a Google Ads campaign.
+Let’s say two users search for your company on Google.
+One clicks on a paid ad from Google Ads, the other clicks an organic search result.
+They land on: Converge sees both users coming from www.google.com, but the gclid parameter that Google Ads attaches to the URL tells us the first came from a Google Ads campaign.
 The second visit has no gclid, so we attribute it to Google’s organic search.
+So we can attribute to the following Channels:

 • Paid click: Google